sheynkman-lab/biosurfer_analysis/README.md

 <a id="post-processing"></a>
 ## 4. Global characterization of altered protein regions in the human annotation (GENCODE)

+The following steps reproduces the results for GENCODE v42.
 #### Install required libraries
 ```
 pip install ipykernel xlsxwriter openpyxl plotly